sailpoint-oss/sailpoint-cli/cmd/api/README.md

 - `--header`, `-H`: Set HTTP headers (can be used multiple times, format: 'Key: Value')
 - `--output`, `-o`: Output file to save the response (if not specified, prints to stdout)
 - `--pretty`, `-p`: Pretty print JSON response
+- `--jsonpath`, `-j`: JSONPath expression to evaluate on the response

 ### Body Options (POST, PUT, PATCH)